phanumat/Documentation/getting-started/first-smartapp.rst

 Since both ``installed()`` and ``updated()`` typically both create subscriptions or schedules, we can reduce code duplication by using a helper method.

 We also use the built-in logger (``log``) to log information.
-SmartThings does not currently have a debugger within the IDE, so use the ``log()`` method to log information that might be useful for debugging.
+PEA HiVE does not currently have a debugger within the IDE, so use the ``log()`` method to log information that might be useful for debugging.
 The logs are available by clicking *Live Logging* at the top of the IDE.

 Finally, note that we reference a variable named ``settings`` in our log statement.